jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Evolution's seminal book is, of course, Charles Darwin's _On the Origin of Species by Means of Natural Selection_.
 Most people know the first part, but skip over the second part "by means of natural selection."
 As the Heikegani crab story highlights we often artificially play the game.
 This book is about making our selections more responsive to the real problems of our gameboard—the actual pressures our environment imposes, rather than the noise our brains too easily think up.

-And so, to win the Game of Technological Life, we do not need to invent anything new.
+And so, to win the Game of Technological Life, we do not need to invent anything from scratch.
 We already recognize biological evolution, watch and feel for its players, and use and copy its achievements.
 We also already invent and wield many amazing tools to harvest resources, protect ourselves, and form new creations.

 We already play the game!